netdata/netdata/README.md

   2. limit the number of metrics they collect
   3. limit the resolution of the metrics they collect

-As a result they try to find a balance: collect the least possible data, but collect enough to have something useful out of it.
+As a result, they try to find a balance: collect the least possible data, but collect enough to have something useful out of it.

 We, at Netdata, see monitoring in a completely different way: **monitoring systems should be built bottom-up and be rich in insights**, so we focus on each component individually to collect, store, check and visualize everything related to each of them, and we make sure that all components are monitored.
 Each metric is important.